gilatoes/arduino-optiga-trust-x/README.md

 ## XMC Host Library for Arduino IDE
 Install Infineon XMC library support for Arduino platform.
-Follow the instruction on the offical XMC-for-Arduino Github.
+Follow the instruction on the official XMC-for-Arduino Github.

 [XMC-for-Arduino]<br/>
 https://github.com/Infineon/XMC-for-Arduino

-DAVE 4.4.2 download link:<br/>
+DAVE 4.4.2 (64-bit) download link:<br/>
 https://infineoncommunity.com/dave-download_ID645

 Alternate DAVE 4.4.2 download link (Valid on during the Boot Camp training only):<br/>
 https://drive.google.com/file/d/1l_TAdm1e6Q3ZJnSK5oMYVVpKxm5e4ZUW/view?usp=sharing

 ### Mission Arduino with Trust X and Library
-Clone or download this github to get the Trust X integration library and examples.
+Clone or download this Github to get the Trust X integration library and examples.

 To install Trust X Library in the Arduino IDE several options can be taken:
 **Sketch** > **Include Library** > **Add .ZIP Library...** in the Arduino IDE and navigate to the downloaded .ZIP file of this repository.
 The library will be installed in your Arduino sketch folder in libraries and you can select as well as include this one to your project under **Sketch** > **Include Library** > **OPTIGATrustX**.